TabReason: A Reinforcement Learning-Enhanced Reasoning LLM for Explainable Tabular Data Prediction: Introduction

 Inspired by the recent success of reinforcement learning in DeepSeek models~\cite{shao2024deepseekmath, guo2025deepseek}, we introduce a novel framework that unifies tabular data prediction with natural language explanations, optimized through reinforcement learning.
 The proposed method aims to achieve state-of-the-art accuracy while providing explainability through the model's reasoning process.
 By training the LLM with reinforcement learning, where the reward function is based on both prediction accuracy and the output quality, the approach seeks to create a model that excels in both performance and interpretability.

 This is particularly relevant for applications in financial assessment where explainability can enhance trust and decision-making.
 Recently, there has been a growing interest in using LLMs in financial problems with tabular data~\citep{feng2023empowering, zhang2023tablellama, xie2024finben, xie2024open, yang2024unleashing}.
 However, none of the previous works have addressed reasoning and explainability when performing prediction tasks on the tabular data.
-The key contributions of our work can be summarized as follows. \begin{itemize} \itemsep{-0.1em} \item \textbf{Explainable tabular prediction:} We introduce an LLM-based model for tabular data prediction that inherently provides explainability.
+The key contributions of our work can be summarized as follows. \begin{itemize} \item \textbf{Explainable tabular prediction:} We introduce an LLM-based model for tabular data prediction that inherently provides explainability.
 The reasoning steps generated by our model offer an interpretable view into the decision-making process.
-To the best of our knowledge, this is the first integration of RL and reasoning LLMs for tabular data prediction, paving the way for future research built upon this approach. \item \textbf{Accuracy Enhancement:} We demonstrate that our RL-trained reasoning LLM with only 1.5 billion parameters outperforms well-established LLMs across financial benchmark datasets, including credit risk assessment, fraud detection, financial distress identification, and claim analysis. \end{itemize}
+To the best of our knowledge, this is the first integration of RL and reasoning LLMs for tabular data prediction, paving the way for future research built upon this approach. \item \textbf{Performance Benchmarking:} We evaluate our proposed method on financial benchmark datasets, including credit risk assessment, fraud detection, financial distress identification, and claim analysis.
+The results demonstrate that a relatively small RL-trained reasoning LLM has the potential to outperform well-established LLMs.
+However, further experimental studies are needed to draw more definitive conclusions. \end{itemize}